Alumni Disability Advisory Group

 Members of the Alumni Disability Advisory Group

-Alumni Disability Advisory Group Webinar – material available
+Previous Alumni Disability Advisory Group Webinar material

 In March 2022, the Alumni Disability Advisory Group held its first webinar to discuss their post Australia Awards Scholarship experience and shared their recommendations with the Australia Awards – South Asia & Mongolia Program on supporting scholars and alumni with disability.
 The COVID-19 pandemic brought not just unprecedented challenges for them but also highlighted their strengths and resilience to adapt and overcome these challenges, which they share during the discussion.
 The members spoke about their lives after completing their Scholarships, their contributions to their countries upon return and leadership stories, with an aim to inspire Australia Awards alumni, scholars and future applicants.